TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/readme.md

 ---
 title: Documentation for the modern, modular front-end client `uibuilder.esm.js` and `uibuilder.iife.js`
-description: >
+description: |
   This is the new uibuilder front-end library initially introduced in v5.1.
 It provides socket.io message connectivity to and from Node-RED, simplified message handling and a simple event handler for monitoring for new messages along with some helper utility functions.
 It also allows data-/configuration-driven interfaces to be created from JSON or Node-RED messages.
 IIFE (UMD) and ESM builds of the client are provided.
 created: 2022-06-11 14:15:26
 lastUpdated: 2023-04-15 17:59:18
+updated: 2023-12-30 17:01:41
 ---

 This is the next-generation front-end client for uibuilder.
 It has some nice new features but at the expense of only working with modern(ish) browsers since early 2019.